Keep (Known) Space Neutral

 Of course, these companies gaining access to more resources means an expansion of their projects on Earth.
-Given that these companies contribute to human suffering via capitalism and oppressions that come out of capitalism, access to more resources likely extends the life of these companies, and of capitalism as a whole.
+Given that these companies contribute to human suffering and violence caused indirectly by capitalism, and that access to more resources likely extends the life of these companies, and of capitalism as a whole, space colonization will likely cause more of the same types of violence.
 Without the inevitable resource crisis that would happen were capitalism limited to Earth-based extraction, there are no major threats to capitalism (for the non-Marxists, this resource crisis can still be simply described: capitalism needs continuous growth to function.
 With limited resources, growth is limited.
 At some point, there won’t be more resources, and the crisis caused by this will be significant enough to cause global economic collapse.).

 However, even more pressing is the fact that a capitalist state is unlikely to address wild animal suffering (WAS) on a broad scale.
 Significant reductions in WAS would likely involve systematic ecological research and management programs that are not profitable.
 The only entities in capitalist systems that have the capability to run such programs, governments and corporations, have no incentive to pursue strategies to reduce WAS.
 So, capitalism seems like a completely insufficient economic system for addressing WAS.
 And, even if addressing WAS was a priority of these entities, because consumerism and profit are also priorities, they will never address WAS as efficiently as some non-capitalist governments could.
 At best, capitalism will address these issues inefficiently.
 And even that seems unlikely, so capitalism must be rejected.

 So, if humans were to pursue large space mining and colonization efforts, one immediate effect would be a diminished capacity to address suffering on Earth.
-Space colonization allows capitalism to be extended, delaying or removing the capacity to address WAS.
+Space colonization allows capitalism to be extended; which reduce our capacity to address WAS.

 Space colonization increases suffering in known space

-The largest risk of space colonization is of course, the risk of suffering leaving Earth.
-Earth can only support so many minds.
-Even if there are significantly more virtual minds in the near future, due to the inherent limits on resources on Earth there is likely a determinate maximum amount of suffering that can occur on Earth using those resources.
-While bringing new resources to Earth would obviously increase the capacity for suffering on Earth, inherent to space colonization is minds supported by resources outside of Earth.
+The largest risk of space colonization is of course, the risk of suffering spreading beyond Earth.
+Resource limits on Earth put a natural limit on the total number of minds that Earth can only support.
+Even if there are significantly more virtual minds in the near future, due to these inherent limits on resources on Earth there is likely a determinate maximum amount of suffering that can occur on Earth using those resources.
+While bringing new resources to Earth would obviously increase the capacity for suffering on Earth, inherent to space colonization is that minds supported by resources will spread outside of Earth.
 So, unless that space colonization has the immediate effect of decreasing suffering on Earth significantly, colonizing space will directly result in a significant increase in suffering.

 The scope of this increase in suffering cannot be understated.
 For a very-similar-to-Earth planet colonized in space by organic minds, there is the potential to increase the known suffering in the universe by a factor of two.
 In the far future, this leads to the possibility of exponential expansion of suffering.